 The Cloud Stinger Core Wireless is part of HyperX’s Cloud Stinger family of headsets known for their lightweight, durability, and accessibility.
 The Cloud Stinger Core is compatible with PC, PS4, and even the upcoming PS5.
 While there are a multitude of headset options available for around $80, HyperX has focused its efforts into prioritizing a headset that puts function and comfort first.
+Although, it’s not their only option when looking for something a bit more premium.
 This headset may not immediately look revolutionary but it’s what you don’t see that makes the differences.

 Design: Light as a Cloud